minionworks/minions/README.md

 ## 🚀 Overview

-Minion Works is a modular AI agent framework that connects to your browser and executes complex tasks autonomously.
+MinionWorks is a modular AI agent framework that connects to your browser and executes complex tasks autonomously.
 Built for developers, researchers, and curious builders.

 ### ✨ Features

-- 🌐 Perform Google searches and scrape content
+* 🌐 Perform Google searches and scrape content
-- 🤖 Use LLMs (like GPT-4) to plan actions
+* 🤖 Use LLMs (like GPT-4) to plan actions
-- 🔗 Modular architecture for plug-and-play use cases
+* 🔗 Modular architecture for plug-and-play use cases
-- 🔎 DOM interaction & content extraction
+* 🔎 DOM interaction & content extraction
-- 🔄 Run workflows via Python or UI
+* 🔄 Run workflows via Python or UI

 ---